Who We Serve

 Encouraging Student Success

 To help underserved students succeed in school, the Foundation organizes a Back-to-School Backpacks Campaign each summer.
 We partner with the Anne Arundel County Department of Social Services and Anne Arundel County Public Schools, and work with them to purchase backpacks filled with school supplies for county public school students.
 Since beginning this campaign in 2003, the Foundation has collected more than $50,000 to assist disadvantaged students.

 Inspiring Youth Interest In the Law

 The Foundation also encourages local youth to expand their interest in and knowledge of the law by sponsoring an annual High School Essay Contest, which is open to public and private high school students.
-Over the past 14 years, more than 2,400 students from 11 county high schools have submitted essays.
+Over the past 20 years, nearly 3,000 students from 11 county high schools have submitted essays.
 The Foundation presents cash awards to the top three students.
 Many past winners of the essay contest have gone on to pursue degrees and careers in the law or public service.

 Ensuring Access to Justice

 Through the AABA Community Service Division, we support efforts to ensure that all citizens have equal access to justice, especially those facing economic challenges.
 Programs supported by our members include the Ask-A-Lawyer in the Library program, which provides up to 20 minutes of free legal advice to individuals who do not qualify for legal service programs, but who still cannot afford legal counsel.

 For the past four years, AABA members have also volunteered to assist at the Anne Arundel County Homeless Resource Day.
 During this day-long event, attorneys provide legal advice and services to homeless individuals in our area.
 This year, more than a dozen attorneys participated in the event and provided guidance to 88 homeless individuals.